pranav-ap/blog/content/posts/propositional-logic.md

 Logical equivalences can be also be used as inference rules.

+## Implementing theorem proving

+How can a computer perform theorem proving?
+The answer is to define it as a search problem.
+Search algorithms like iterative deepening can be used to find the sequence of steps that constitute a proof.

+It can be defined as follows:

+- Initial state - initial knowledge base
+- Actions - a set of logical equivalencies and inference rules that match the LHS of the current sentence
+- Result - the result of the action on a sentence
+- Goal - is the sentence we want to derive

 ## Proof by Contradiction

 The basic idea behind this is to assume that the statement $\beta$ we want to prove is false, and then show that this assumption leads to nonsense.